-- Western Governors say that population management ignores the scientific view that habitat is critical to the sage grouse’s long term survival.
+- Western Governors say that the previous administration’s population management plan ignored the scientific view that habitat is critical to the sage-grouse’s long term survival.

-- Changes to the plan could risk and derail the years-long effort by a diverse group of stakeholders across the west to save the bird and a landscape that supports 350 other species, including the golden eagle, elk, pronghorn and mule deer.
+- The 2015 plan was a years-long effort by a diverse group of stakeholders across the west to save the bird and a landscape that supports 350 other species, including the golden eagle, elk, pronghorn and mule deer.

-- Removing sagebrush focal areas (SFAs) and replacing with priority habitat management areas in the “preferred alternative” puts in peril the habitat critical to the bird’s survival.
+- The previous administration changed the sagebrush focal areas (SFAs) and replaced them with priority habitat management areas in the “preferred alternative,” putting in peril the habitat critical to the bird’s survival.

 - The U.S. Forest Service’s amended plans should protect sage-grouse habitat across the west, including keeping key commitments to protect the most important habitat, prioritizing oil and gas leasing and development away from sage-grouse habitat and listening to the stakeholders that created these historic plans in 2015.

-- The plan could impede what western states want – growing, healthy sage-grouse populations and the conservation of an iconic landscape.
+- The goal of the proposed changes should reflect what western states want – a growing, healthy sage-grouse population and the conservation of an iconic landscape.